Updated April 13, 2021

 - Use the checklist to do the best you can under the circumstances.
 I’ve put five check boxes but just get in as many as you can.
 Many of these you can do or simulate at home but I have no faith in recordings as a substitute for real sounds.
 Remember that each exposure needs to be a happy one.

 - Seek out friends with good-natured dogs and do the same, this time for dog socialisation.
-Remember that for 4, 5 & 6 you will need to wash your pup first just like you would your own hands, and again on return.
-Concerned about frequent bathing?
-Click here.

 - Take the time to also teach your puppy to be able to be alone without anxiety.
 This must be a gradual process, often helped by crate training.